 Ask yourself, who is your target market?
 Having a niche is a great thing, but you may not know what that is yet.
 Some officiants specialize in certain ceremonies, like handfastings.
 Some only want to do big white weddings.
 Many of us just like elopement style.
 There are enough couples to go around.
 Where do the couples that you want to attract go to find vendors?
 If you were a couple looking for an officiant, where would you go first?
 (Hint: it’s usually a Google search).

 You may have heard of Thumbtack.
-Thumbtack is an example pay for lead site that charges you for leads when a couple searches for services.
-Others you may have heard of is Wedfolio or Fash.
-We strongly suggest trying to avoid these pay for lead sites.
+Thumbtack is an example pay-for-lead site that charges you for leads when a couple searches for services.
+Others you may have heard of are Wedfolio or Fash.
+We strongly suggest trying to avoid these pay-for-lead sites.
 One lead can cost up to $20 and there is absolutely no guarantee that the couple will hire you.
 Remember that these sites use competition to make money, and encourage couples to reach out to as many vendors as possible.
-Each time a vendor responds the lead generating website gets paid by the vendor.
+Each time a vendor responds the lead-generating website gets paid by the vendor.
 Paying for leads is a tricky thing.
 Many new officiants use these sites to try to get business until they are able to attract couples on other sites, but again this could be a costly adventure.
 There are free classified listings you can opt for like Craigslist, but what most find is that people who use these sites do not want to pay for a professional officiant.

 You know where all the couples are these days – social media, of course.
 It’s difficult to be everywhere, but when possible, have a presence on the top social media platforms.
 Some of these include:

 If this all seems overwhelming, there is an option to find a company that has a network of officiants that can use your services.
 They do all the marketing for you.
 This could be a great option for those who are getting started and are feeling overwhelmed with getting started.
 There may or may not be any of these companies in your area, but if so, check with them to see if you might be able to be a part of their coop.